BestTimesToVisit.com Logo

 money

 While credit cards are widely accepted in tourist areas, always have some Kuna (HRK) on hand for smaller towns, markets, or local buses.
-Many konobas (traditional taverns) prefer cash, and you'll get a better deal haggling at markets if you're not using a card.
+Many smaller konobas (taverns) might prefer cash, so a quick stop at an ATM upon arrival is a good idea.
+Look for ATMs attached to banks for the best exchange rates.

 transport